 I have contacted Divi’s support several times with requests/questions, and I have always received helpful answers.
 Compared to many other themes I have tried, Divi has excellent support.

 I have several times received specialized CSS codes for my website to adjust certain things I wanted to look in a specific way.
 So I am definitely very happy with the support I have received.

-Divi offers a live chat support, and you will usually receive an answer within minutes during the weekdays.
-If you do not want to wait, you can included your email, and will then be told when they have responded.
+Divi offers live chat support, and you will usually receive an answer within minutes during the weekdays.
+If you do not want to wait, you can include your email, and will then be told when they have responded.
 In addition to this, you have access to Divi’s support forum where there are answers for more than 2 million questions.

 Within your WordPress dashboard, you can also enable a safe mode that is automatically a part of Divi.
 This makes it a lot easier and faster to find possible errors and compatibility issues.
 This is something you with other themes usually have to install an extra plugin in for but it is a default part of Divi.